-5.6.
-Hybrid Parallelization
+5.4 Hybrid Parallelization

-We observed that when solving the MP and SPs is quick, re-optimizing the MP with partial feedback from the slave processors can yield efficiency drawbacks.
+We observed that when solving the MP and SPs is quick, re-optimizing the MP with partial feedback from the worker processors can yield efficiency drawbacks.
 This is particularly the case during the first phase of our asynchronous parallel algorithm.
 For this reason, we propose to use the synchronized algorithm to solve the LP relaxation of the problem (i.e., set $\gamma = 1$ in line 7 of Algorithm 2) and explore the branch-and-bound tree with the asynchronous algorithm.
 We refer to this strategy as hybrid parallelism.

-6. Implementation Details
+6 Implementation Details

 We solve all LP and MILP problems using IBM ILOG CPLEX 12.7.1.
 All programs are coded in C++ environment.
-The code is compiled with g++ 4.8.1 performed on Intel Xeon E7-8837 CPUs running at 2.67GHz with 64GB memory under a Linux operating system.
+The code is compiled with g++ 4.8.1 performed on Intel Xeon E7-8837 CPUs running at 2.67GHz with 54 cores and 64GB memory under a Linux operating system.
 We used the open mpi 1.8.6 to manage the communications.
-The B&C algorithm was also implemented using CPLEX's legacy callable libraries.
-We solve the extensive formulation with CPLEX's default setting, and turn off presolve features for our Benders-based algorithms.
+The B&C algorithm was also implemented using CPLEX's user and lazy legacy cut callable libraries.
+We solve the extensive formulation with CPLEX's default setting, and following IBM's guidelines we have turned off presolve features for our Benders-based algorithms.

-6.1.
-Test Instances
+6.1 Test Instances

-To test our method, we address the well-known Multi-Commodity Capacitated Fixedcharge Network Design Problem with Stochastic Demand (MCFNDSD).
-This problem naturally appears in many applications (Klibi et al., 2010) and it is notoriously hard to solve (Costa, 2005; Crainic et al., 2011).
-The complete details of this problem are given in Appendix E. To conduct the numerical tests, we have used the R instances which are widely used in the literature, e.g., Chouman et al. (2017); Rahmaniani et al. (2017b); Crainic et al. (2016, 2011); Boland et al. (2016).
+To conduct the computational tests, we have used the R instances which are widely used in the literature, e.g., Chouman et al. (2017); Rahmaniani et al. (2017b); Crainic et al. (2020, 2011); Boland et al. (2016).
 These instances have up to 64 scenarios.
 To generate a larger number of scenarios (i.e., 1000 scenarios), we have followed a procedure similar to the one used by Boland et al. (2016).
 For the numerical assessment of the strategies, we have considered a subset of the instances: r04-r10 with correlation of 0.2 and cost/capacity ratio of 1, 3, and 9 which yields for 21 instances.
-This subset of the R family corresponds to the instances most commonly tackled in the literature (Rahmaniani et al., 2017b; Crainic et al., 2016).
-In the following part of the computational experiments, where we study the performance of our method versus alternative methods, we have considered a larger number of instances, i.e., r04-r11 accounting for 200 instances where each instance has 1000 scenarios.
-The description of these instances is given in Appendix F.
+This subset of the R family corresponds to the instances most commonly tackled in the literature (Rahmaniani et al., 2017b; Crainic et al., 2020).
+The description of these instances is given in E and they are publicly available at https://github.com/Ragheb2464/R-Instances/.

-6.2.
-Classical Acceleration Strategies
+6.2 Classical Acceleration Strategies

 To further accelerate the presented B&BC algorithms, we also incorporated some of the best known classical acceleration strategies.
-We have thus implemented the following techniques in all of our algorithms: (i) warm start strategy, (ii) valid inequalities for the MP, (iii) valid inequalities for each SP, and (iv) Pareto-optimal cuts.
+We have thus implemented the following techniques in all of our algorithms: (i) warm start strategy which for the first few iterations replaces the current master solution with that obtained from a convex combination with a core-point, (ii) valid inequalities for the MP, (iii) valid inequalities for each SP, and (iv) Pareto-optimal cuts.
 The complete details of these strategies can be found in Rahmaniani et al. (2017b).
-Finally, as local branching was shown to effectively accelerate the BD method (Rei et al., 2009), we turn on the local branching of CPLEX in the second phase of our B&BC algorithms.
+Finally, as local branching was shown to effectively accelerate the BD method (Crainic et al., 2020), we turn on the local branching of CPLEX in the second phase of our B&BC algorithms.

-6.3.
-Implementation of the Asynchronous Algorithm
+6.3 Implementation of the Asynchronous Algorithm